ntrel/vdev/arg-infer.md

 opt := repo.find_by_id(5)
 ```
 Notice that `find_by_id<User>` is inferred, because `repo` is of type `Repo<User>`.
 For the 1st function, the problem with inferring `find_by_id<T>` from `r Repo<T>` is that T might already be a valid type name.
 So how does someone reading the signature know if the author meant T to be an existing type or an inferred generic type argument?
+I think the signature is complex enough, and that it should be clearer to tell if a function is generic.

 Inferred argument syntax
 ---